strGT20/strGT20/README.md

 ### 👨‍💻 About Me
 Tech guy kind of.
 I have a lot of interest in technology, so consider this as my personal lab😊

-- **Currently:** Building an AI-powered Mobile Banking Prototype for my Capstone Project.
+- **Currently:** Building an AI-personalized Mobile Banking Prototype for Capstone Project.
 - **Learning:** Data Science Cohort at **Dicoding (Coding Camp 2026)** by DBS Foundation.
 - **Interests:** Tech, Transporation, and Language Learning.